zluuba/games-of-terminal/docs/frequently-asked-questions.md

 A: There will be more in the future, here's the [list of upcoming feature games](https://github.com/zluuba/games-of-terminal/tree/main/docs/upcoming-features.md).

 **Q: Why does this little console app use so much CPU sometimes?**
-A: Because it's written in Python.
-Feel free to rewrite it in Rust.
+A: Because it's written in Python, feel free to rewrite it in Rust.
 Or maybe I'm just not good enough at optimization yet.
 I think the answer is somewhere in between.

 **Q: Why was GOT written in Python?**